MicrosoftDocs/SupportArticles-docs/support/browsers/ie-document-modes.md

 - "Compatibility View" setting – If "X-UA-compatible" is not specified, the user’s local browser "Compatibility View" setting will apply.
 This is the equivalent (for non-standard pages) of the X-UA-Compatible "EmulateIE7" setting.
 - \<!DOCTYPE> setting – If none of the previous mechanisms are used, the <!DOCTYPE> tag selects the rendering of "Standards" (or "Almost Standards") or "IE 5 Quirks" mode.

-For details about how document modes are manipulated, see [Deprecated document modes and Internet Explorer 11](https://docs.microsoft.com/internet-explorer/ie11-deploy-guide/deprecated-document-modes).
+For details about how document modes are manipulated, see [Deprecated document modes and Internet Explorer 11](/internet-explorer/ie11-deploy-guide/deprecated-document-modes).

-For more general information about document modes, see [Document Modes](https://docs.microsoft.com/openspecs/ie_standards/ms-iedoco/d3fffb13-31cc-4dd0-b38c-2b6aaabc153e?redirectedfrom=MSDN).
+For more general information about document modes, see [Document Modes](/openspecs/ie_standards/ms-iedoco/d3fffb13-31cc-4dd0-b38c-2b6aaabc153e?redirectedfrom=MSDN).

-### Q: How can I configure browser emulation for web browser controls in Internet Explorer?
+## Question: How can I configure browser emulation for web browser controls in Internet Explorer?

 By default, a WebOC Project will load in Internet Explorer 7 Document mode.

 For Internet Explorer 8 and later versions, the **FEATURE_BROWSER_EMULATION** feature defines the default emulation mode for Internet Explorer, and supports the following values.
 To control the value of this feature by using the registry, add the name of your executable file to the following setting, and set the value to match the desired setting.

 Registry key location:

-`HKEY_LOCAL_MACHINE (or HKEY_CURRENT_USER)`
+`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BROWSER_EMULATION`
-`SOFTWARE\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BROWSER_EMULATION`
+`HKEY_CURRENT_USER\SOFTWARE\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BROWSER_EMULATION`

 Add the process of your WebOC Application:

 Example: **contoso.exe**
 Value: **(DWORD) 00009000**

-For more information, see [Internet Feature Controls (B..C)](https://docs.microsoft.com/previous-versions/windows/internet-explorer/ie-developer/general-info/ee330730(v=vs.85)?redirectedfrom=MSDN#browser_emulation).
+For more information, see [Internet Feature Controls (B..C)](/previous-versions/windows/internet-explorer/ie-developer/general-info/ee330730(v=vs.85)?redirectedfrom=MSDN#browser_emulation).

 Also see: [Incorrect document mode is displayed in Internet Explorer 11 when you open an HTML file by using a WebOC application](https://support.microsoft.com/help/3004259/incorrect-document-mode-is-displayed-in-internet-explorer-11-when-you).